kuzzmi/kuzzmi.github.io/posts/2016-02-20-creating-ember-cli-addon-with-external-library-part-2.md

 layout:      post
 date:        2016-02-20 13:58:16 +0200
 title:       "Creating Ember CLI Addon with External Library.
 Part 2"
-tags:        [ ember, javascript, tutorial ]
+tags:        technology, ember, javascript, tutorial
-comments:    true
+lang:        en
 description: >
     In this post we will finish development of ember-cli-webfontloader addon and I will describe some issues you might experience during